Improwised/kb.repairrabbit.github.io/content/roles-and-permissions/_index.md

 * Change Password
 * Delete
 * Import Sample data Csv
-* Easy access over the customers data with specicf details related to Tickets, appointments or Inovice for a particular store.
+* Easy access to the customers' data with specific details related to Tickets, appointments or Invoice for a particular store.
 * Easy to add new Ticket, Appointment, or an Invoice for a specific customer for a particular store.